 If the obligation to pay child support ends and the obligation to pay spousal support continues, there could be a further adjustment to spousal support due to the change in circumstances.

-Your lawyer is in the best position to advise you about the differences between child and spousal support and how they impact each other.
+Your lawyer is in the best position to advise you about the differences between child support and spousal support and how they impact each other.

 Stephen Durbin & Associates’ experience determining, negotiating, and arguing spousal support makes us proactive in navigating your case with transparency and clarity, so you can be confident in receiving your full entitlement, or minimizing the entitlement of the other party to approach a reasonable level.
-Protect your rights.
+Protect your spousal support rights.
 Start the process with knowledge.
 Consult with us today.

 Please be advised that all articles written on this website are for informational purposes only and do not constitute legal advice on any subject matter.
 The information contained within these articles is subject to change at any time and should not be acted upon without previous consultation with legal counsel.